istanbuljs/nyc/README.md

 }
 ```

-> `nyc` uses micromatch for glob expansions, you can read its documentation [here](https://www.npmjs.com/package/micromatch).
+> `nyc` uses minimatch for glob expansions, you can read its documentation [here](https://www.npmjs.com/package/minimatch).

 > Note: include defaults to `['**']`